aelfrith92/cosmo-s-artworks/README.md

 * Images size affected the performance of the page.
 Re-scaling and converting all of them to webp solved most of the issues.

 * The categories pictures were initially overlapped by other containers.
-I have solved this issue by editing their dimensions and by adding padding and margins to create a sort of frame, which does not catch the user's attention as it would do.
+I have solved this issue by editing their dimensions and by adding padding and margins to create a sort of frame sorrounding them, which does not catch the user's attention as it would have done with overlapped containers.

 * Centering in all containers has been troubleshot by using flexboxes, justify-content, align-itmes
 ***